 Some pressure can be good to get the most out of people, but too much stress at work can have a negative effect on both you and your workforce.
 In 2015/2016, the Health and Safety Executive said there were 488,000 cases relating to work related depression or anxiety and 11.7 million days were lost due to these conditions.

-While it would be hard to remove the pressures of the workplace altogether, there are some coping mechanisms for stress you can implement in your office, to help employees feel more relaxed.
+While it would be hard to remove the pressures of the workplace altogether, there are some coping mechanisms and workload management tips you can utilise to reduce stress in the office.

 Workload management can be a key factor.
 Being aware of what others have on in their working day will help with both work and stress levels.
 You’ll be able to see who has too much work on and which members of staff have the capacity to support others.
 Not only can it encourage a sense of unity in the team, it could also help reduce the pressure of overworked individuals.

 There are small steps you can introduce to your working day to help keep stress levels down and create a manageable workload.